 Phosphorus Offsetting is about improving and protecting the quality of water in Lake Simcoe and its streams and rivers.

-Phosphorus is one of the greatest threats to this watershed's health.
 While a certain amount of phosphorus is essential for a healthy lake, too much phosphorus fuels excessive plant and algae growth.
 When the plants and algae die, they consume oxygen from the water.
 This reduction in oxygen has a negative impact on our cold water fishery.

 Our new Phosphorus Offsetting Policy, approved by the Board of Directors on September 22, 2017, requires that all new development must control 100% of the phosphorus from leaving their property.
 This is referred to as a Zero Export Target, which supports the Lake Simcoe Protection Plan's objectives.